-Hand rolled from 100 pure beeswax sheets right here in our farmhouse studio.
+These pillars are hand rolled from 100% pure beeswax sheets right here in our farmhouse studio.
 The sweet smell of honey coming from these gorgeous pillar candles will make you swoon!
-We offer both tall and short pillars!
-Our tall pillars measure 3 inches in diameter and 8 inches tall.
-Our short pillars measure 3 inches in diameter and 4 inches tall.
-The both come in a variety of colors!
-We have tapers too!
-Watch our Facebook page for classes where you can join us in the farmhouse studio and hand roll your own beeswax pillars!
+Our pillars measure 3 inches in diameter and 8 inches tall and come in a variety of colors!
+We can make tapers by request.

 Pillar Burning Tips

 We recommend always using a pillar plate or pillar holder when burning solid and honeycomb beeswax pillar candles to keep your surfaces free of any accidentally spilled wax or problems due to the heat of the candle.
 If you need one we sell those too!